 Tip: nice for picknick's.
 Quiches are also very good partyfood, especially a lot of small (different) ones in bright cupcake forms.
 They are easy to make and everybody just loves them.

-Time: 1 hour (15-20 minutes work, 40-45minutes oven-time)
+Time: 1 hour (15-20 minutes work, 40-45minutes oven-time)1 or 2 eggs

 Amount of work vs waiting: low